OfficeDev/outlook-dev-docs/docs/add-ins/pinnable-taskpane.md

 The `SupportsPinning` element is defined in the VersionOverrides v1.1 schema, so you will need to include a [VersionOverrides](/office/dev/add-ins/reference/manifest/versionoverrides) element both for v1.0 and v1.1.

 > [!NOTE]
-> If you plan to [publish](/office/dev/add-ins/publish/publish) your Outlook add-in to the Office Store, when you use the **SupportsPinning** element, in order to pass [AppSource (Office Store) validation](/office/dev/store/validation-policies), your add-in content must not be static and it must clearly display data related to the message that is open or selected in the mailbox.
+> If you plan to [publish](/office/dev/add-ins/publish/publish) your Outlook add-in to [AppSource](https://appsource.microsoft.com), when you use the **SupportsPinning** element, in order to pass [AppSource validation](/office/dev/store/validation-policies), your add-in content must not be static and it must clearly display data related to the message that is open or selected in the mailbox.

 ```xml
 <!-- Task pane button -->